arttonoyan/Mapper/README.md

 [![Nuget](https://img.shields.io/nuget/dt/Artnix.MapperFramework.svg)](https://www.nuget.org/packages/Artnix.MapperFramework/)

 ## How do I get started?
-First, configure MapperFramework to know what types you want to map, in the startup of your application:
+First, configure MapperFramework to know what types you want to map in the startup of your application:
 ```
 Mapper.MapConfiguration(cfg =>
             {